 - Complies with federal, state, and local legal and certification requirements by studying existing and new legislation, anticipating future legislation, enforcing adherence to requirements, and advising management on needed actions.

 - Contributes to team effort by accomplishing related results as needed.

-[Work Hours & Benefits] Here would be a great place to include details about the working hours and benefits at your business.
+[Work Hours & Benefits] Here This part of your occupational therapist job description is a great place to include details about the working hours and benefits at your business.
 Tell prospective therapists about flexible hours or work-week structures and any travel requirements.
 You can also describe benefits unique to your company, like tuition or continuing education credits, paid parental leave, or childcare reimbursement.

 Occupational Therapist Qualifications/Skills:

 - Pain management